Cocktails of the Day: Little Italy, &c.

 Little Italy Cocktail

-(by Audrey Saunders, Pegu Club, New York)
+(by Audrey Saunders, Pegu Club, New York)2 ounces rye whiskey.

 3/4 ounce sweet vermouth.